cee-studio/cs50-mistakes/README.md

-# Common Mistakes of CS50 C psets
+# Mistakes of CS50 C psets

 These are collections of common mistakes made by CS50x students in their C psets.
 The first category is for the mistakes that do not